-Alberta Diluent Terminal ("ADT"): The Alberta Diluent Terminal is a multi commodity facility handling condensate, crude oil, solvent and iso-octane.
-The facility is connected to many of Keyera's other facilities and also has rail connection to both the Canadian National Railway, and the Canadian Pacific Railway.
-In 2022, Keyera consolidated all commercial and operational matters in the Alberta Crude Terminal into the ADT after acquiring the remaining 50 percent ownership interest in the Alberta Crude Terminal in 2021.
+Alberta Diluent Terminal: The Alberta Diluent Terminal is a multi commodity facility handling condensate, solvent and iso-octane.
+The facility is connected to many of Keyera's other area facilities and also has rail connection to both the Canadian National Railway, and the Canadian Pacific Kansas City Railway.